frankframework/frankframework/FRANKDOC.md

 ![eclipseLombokSetter](./picturesForContributors/eclipseLombokSetter.jpg)

-This snippet comes from [Adapter](./core/src/main/java/nl/nn/adapterframework/core/Adapter.java).
+This snippet was produced by temporarily changing [Adapter](./core/src/main/java/nl/nn/adapterframework/core/Adapter.java) (this snippet has been tested).
 It introduces attribute "name".

-In the remainder of this text, some JavaDoc tags are explained that you can add to attribute setters.
-You can also use them for Lombok-generated attributes.
-In that case you have to put them on the field like shown for the JavaDoc comment.
-Note that this is not true for Java annotations like `@IbisDoc` and `@IbisDocRef`.
+We have implemented Lombok-generated Frank attributes using the lombok-maven-plugin, because the JavaDoc tool does not understand `@Getter` and `@Setter` annotations.
+This plugin copies the source code and adds the getters and the setters.
+Lombok moves JavaDoc comments of the field to the generated getter and the setter like described [here](https://projectlombok.org/features/GetterSetter).
+In the remainder of this text, some custom JavaDoc tags are explained.
+Custom tags are moved to the setter.
+Therefore, you have to add them to the field and the Frank!Doc will see them.

 ## How Java inheritance is shown